tinestaric/tinestaric.github.io/source/_posts/2024-03-08-insert-lock-timeouts.md

 ### So what should we do about it?
 *Should we stop using SIFT?* **No!** Well, maybe.
 Sometimes.
 It depends.
 There are a couple of different approaches we took to resolve our insert lockouts.
+- **Lower read isolation** on reads that were reading the indexed view with **UpdLock**.
 - Keep the table as is, change the logic of the process so it **inserts in the TempTable** first, and only inserts in the actual table at the very end, **holding locks for a minimal time**.
+- Run the processes **asynchronously** through a job queue entry
+- Switch user inserts to a staging table that’s **optimized for inserting** and have a job transfer data to **read optimized tables**.
 - **Remove SumIndexFields** and accept the read performance penalty
-- Run the process **asynchronously** through a job queue entry
-- Insert to a staging table that’s **optimized for inserting** and have a job transfer data to **read optimized tables**.
-- **Lower read isolation** on reads that were reading the indexed view with **UpdLock**.

 There’s another one, that we haven’t tried.
 Just the other day, I was watching [Waldo’s][waldo] [Coding 4 Performance][coding4performance] session from [BC Tech Days][bctechdays] where he mentions **IncludedFields** as an alternative to SIFT.
 That’s another option to look into.